kristianpennacchia/wordreference.koplugin/README.md

 - Quick Lookup:
   - Open Menu → Tools 🛠️ → More tools → WordReference → Override Dictionary Quick Lookup.
   - This will override the dictionary quick lookup feature that is enabled with the KOReader setting `Dictionary on single word selection`.
 If this setting is disabled, then this override will do nothing.
+- Auto-Detect languages:
+    - Open Menu → Tools 🛠️ → More tools → WordReference → Auto-Detect Languages.
+    - This will attempt to auto-detect the language of the book and the language used for KOReader, and use this to perform the WordReference lookup.
-- Language selection:
+- Manual language selection:
   - Open Menu → Tools 🛠️ → More tools → WordReference → Configure Languages.
   - Pick your desired translation (e.g., it→en, en→it, etc.).
   - Shortcut:
   	- Also available directly from the definition popup via the ⚙️ button on the top-left.

 ## Extras

-Checkout my other plugin, [Reader Menu Redesign](https://github.com/kristianpennacchia/zzz-readermenuredesign.koplugin) which redesigns some of the reader menus to look prettier.
+Checkout my other plugin, [Reader Menu Redesign](https://github.com/kristianpennacchia/zzz-readermenuredesign.koplugin), which redesigns some of the reader menus to look prettier.